 Relationship to other Deliverables

-The Deliverable 5.2 is strictly related with Deliverables D5.5 “AERAS final prototype pilot validation report” and D5.6 “Final AERAS evaluation report”, stetting up the stage for them and defining the reports over which the platform evaluation analysis will be based.
+The Deliverable 5.2 is strictly related with Deliverables D5.5 “AERAS final prototype pilot validation report” and D5.6 “Final AERAS evaluation report”, setting up the stage for them and defining the reports over which the platform evaluation analysis will be based.

 The deliverable is also strictly related to Deliverable D2.1 “Healthcare Pilots & Cyber Range Training Requirements Analysis Report”, since the functional and training requirements defined within WP2 will be evaluated with respect to the actual training activities.